hytechimaging/sammo-boat/_sources/action.rst.txt

 |

-User can modify the datetime of the duplicat.
-From this datetime, the entity geometry will be determined by interpolating the closest gps points.
-Futhermore, user can modify the status and the effortGroup attributes (cf. :ref:`environmenttable`) in order to fix missing environment entities.
+User can modify the start and end datetime of the duplicat.
+From the start datetime, the entity geometry will be determined by interpolating the closest gps points.
+Futhermore, user can modify the observers fields (cf. :ref:`environmenttable`) in order to fix missing environment entities.
 Other attributes can be modified in the environment table.

 For sighting and follower tables, it opens the following dialog: